Skip to main content

 Disable Tokens in Generated Kubeconfigs

 1. Set the kubeconfig-generate-token setting to false.
 This setting instructs Rancher to no longer automatically generate a token when a user clicks on download a kubeconfig file.
-Once this setting is deactivated, a generated kubeconfig will reference the Rancher CLI to retrieve a short-lived token for the cluster.
+When this setting is deactivated, a generated kubeconfig references the Rancher CLI to retrieve a short-lived token for the cluster.
 When this kubeconfig is used in a client, such as kubectl, the Rancher CLI needs to be installed to complete the log in request.

 2. Set the kubeconfig-token-ttl-minutes setting to the desired duration in minutes.
 By default, kubeconfig-token-ttl-minutes is 960 (16 hours).